Graduate Programs Overview

-The Department of Pathology offers a program of study for qualified individuals leading to the Master of Science (MS) in Veterinary and Biomedical Sciences with emphasis in pathology or the Doctor of Philosophy (PhD) in Veterinary Pathology.
-Graduate veterinarians are offered a residency program or a combined residency/PhD program, preparing the student to sit for examination by the board of the American College of Veterinary Pathologists (ACVP).
+The Department of Pathology offers a program of study for qualified individuals leading to the Master of Science (MS) in Comparative and Biomedical Sciences with an emphasis in pathology or the Doctor of Philosophy (PhD) in Veterinary Pathology.
+Graduate veterinarians are offered a residency program or a combined residency/MS or PhD program, preparing the student to sit for examination by the board of the American College of Veterinary Pathologists (ACVP).
 The residency program is offered in Anatomic or Clinical Pathology.
 Non-DVM graduate students earn their graduate degrees independent of the residency.
 Click HERE to see our current position postings.

 Entrance into any of these programs is competitive based on grades and test scores as well as availability of funding.
 Prospective students should have good background in biology, animal science, veterinary medicine (DVMs seeking admission into our program) or related area.
 Minimum requirements for Graduate School admission are:

 MS : GRE > 300; GPA > 3.0

 Ph.D : GRE > 310; GPA > 3.0